Topological Defects in Floquet Circuits: Amplitudes in the presence of topological defects

 The Floquet unitaries (\ref{DefectlessFloquetEven},\ref{DefectlessFloquetOdd}) define the usual Floquet Ising model.
 We have allowed for arbitrary inhomogenous couplings $u_j$, but we typically restrict them to be one of two distinct values.
 We call $u_j$ in $W^X_j$ the transverse field $g$, and $u_j$ in $W^{ZZ}_j$ the Ising coupling $J$.
 Even though there may not be long-range order under Floquet time-evolution, for brevity, the part of the circuit where the Ising coupling $J$ is larger (smaller) than the transverse field coupling $g$ will be referred to as being in the ferromagnetic (paramagnetic) phase.
 The ferromagnetic and paramagnetic Floquet phases we study are then

 with both $J,g\geq 0$.
 When the Ising and transverse field couplings are equal, we refer to the Floquet circuit as being in the critical phase.
 Moreover, a domain wall refers to the site that separates a paramagnetic phase from a ferromagnetic phase.
 The condition that the Ising coupling and transverse fields have a sum no greater than $\frac{\pi}{2}$ excludes the $\pi$ phases which are Floquet phases that are unique to the driven system \cite{PhysRevB.93.245145,PhysRevB.93.245146,PhysRevLett.116.250401,khemani2019brief}.
 By restricting our attention to the less exotic Floquet phases, the effects of the topological defects on the Floquet Ising model will be easier to tease out.
+However, in section \ref{Results2}, we briefly discuss $\pi$ modes in the presence of a duality twist.

 We start by considering amplitudes in the absence of defects.
-For simplicity, we take the initial and final states to be one of all fixed up, all fixed down which in $\mathcal{H}_{\text{even}}$ and $\mathcal{H}_{\text{odd}}$ are:
+For simplicity, we take the initial and final states to be one of all qubits fixed up, and all qubits fixed down which in $\mathcal{H}_{\text{even}}$ and $\mathcal{H}_{\text{odd}}$ are:

 Plots of the real parts of the matrix element $\langle {\rm u}|U_\id^n|{\rm u}\rangle$ in the paramagnetic and ferromagnetic phases are shown in figures \ref{HorizontalSpinFlipPMDefect} and \ref{HorizontalSpinFlip0FM} respectively.
 They oscillate rapidly with a slow beat.
 To understand the source of the rapid oscillations, consider the exactly solvable limit $u_{2r+1}=0$ for all $r$.
 The unitary $ U_{\id,\text{even}}$ then includes only the transverse field terms, and so is in the paramagnetic phase.
 Taking the remaining couplings $u_{2r}=u$ to be homogeneous, the matrix element of the defectless Floquet circuit between fixed states is \begin{subnumcases} {\langle {\rm u}| U_{\id,\text{even}}^n|{\rm u}\rangle = \cos^L nu =} \frac{1}{2^{L-1}} \sum_{k=0}^{\frac{L-1}{2}} {L \choose k} \cos{((L-2k)nu)}, & $L$ odd,\\ \frac{1}{2^L} {L \choose \frac{L}{2}} + \frac{1}{2^{L-1}} \sum_{k=0}^{\frac{L}{2}-1} {L \choose k} \cos{((L-2k)nu)}, & $L$ even. \end{subnumcases} These amplitudes are superpositions of oscillations with angular frequencies up to $Lu$, and account for the rapid oscillations observed in the matrix elements.